Updated June 18, 2018.

 12. Insurance: $4,500 to $16,000

-- You must provide commercial general liability coverage with minimum limits in the amount of $2,000,000 per occurrence, employment practices liability coverage with minimum limits in the amount of $1,000,000 per occurrence, all risk property coverage, plate-glass coverage, and employers’ liability and workers’ compensation insurance, and maintain other insurance in accordance with the franchisor’s published standards (subject to change) and maintain other insurance in accordance with state law requirements.
+- You must provide commercial general liability coverage with minimum limits in the amount of $2,000,000 per occurrence, employment practices liability coverage with minimum limits in the amount of $1,000,000 per occurrence, all risk property coverage (including, but not limited to, flood and earthquake protection), plate-glass coverage, and employers’ liability and workers’ compensation insurance, and maintain other insurance in accordance with the franchisor’s published standards (subject to change) and maintain other insurance in accordance with state law requirements.

 13. Travel and Living Expenses While Training: $2,000 to $35,000